Smatek1001/AI_DnD/Items/Dice_of_Fortune_and_Ruin.md

 - **Fey Insight:** Gain **advantage on Wisdom (Perception)** checks at all times.
     - Use a **bonus action** to change the affected ability score until the end of your next turn.
     - While taking a **short or long rest**, this defaults to Wisdom (Perception).
+- **Feats:** The bearer has the effects of the following feats.
+	- Alert
+		- You gain a +5 bonus to initiative.
+		- You can't be surprised while you are conscious.
+		- Other creatures don't gain advantage on attack rolls against you as a result of being unseen by you.
+	- Observant
+		- Increase your Intelligence or Wisdom score by 1, to a maximum of 20.
+		- If you can see a creature's mouth while it is speaking a language you understand, you can interpret what it's saying by reading its lips.
+		- You have a +5 bonus to your passive Wisdom (Perception) and passive Intelligence (Investigation) scores.
+		- Choose one of the following skills: Insight, Investigation, or Perception.
+If you lack proficiency with the chosen skill, you gain proficiency in it, and if you already have proficiency in it, you gain Expertise in it.
+		- You can take the Search action as a Bonus Action.
+	- Fey Touched
+	- Shadow Touched

 ### 💠 Healing Properties